RaptiBiswas/Event_Registration/README.md

 # Event_Registration
-Here I created a simple Website with
+It is a simple Website with
 1. Home Page
 2. About Page
 3. Registration Form